killtheliterate/dotvim/README.md

 ## Notes
 * To install the included plugins, run :PluginInstall
-* To install JavaScript context highlight, run `npm install` from /bundle/vim-js-context-coloring.
+* To install JavaScript context coloring, run `npm install` from /bundle/vim-js-context-coloring.
 This plugin is disabled by default, and should instead have a hotkey set up to toggle betweet syntax and context coloring.
 * Set Iterm2 to report itself as xterm-256color.

-#### Drupal Notes
-* Check into https://drupal.org/node/1389448 to see drupalvim stuff
-* Install drupalvim with Drush
-* Install phpcs and set Drupal as default syntax